jazzband/django-pipeline/docs/storages.rst

 And if you want versioning use ::

+  # Select one of the following
+  STATICFILES_STORAGE = 'pipeline.storage.PipelineManifestStorage'  # Preferred
   STATICFILES_STORAGE = 'pipeline.storage.PipelineCachedStorage'

-There is also non-packing storage available, that allows you to run ``collectstatic`` command without packaging your assets.
+There are also non-packing storages available, that allows you to run ``collectstatic`` command without packaging your assets.
 Useful for production when you don't want to run compressor or compilers ::

   STATICFILES_STORAGE = 'pipeline.storage.NonPackagingPipelineStorage'

 Also available if you want versioning ::

+  # Select one of the following
+  STATICFILES_STORAGE = 'pipeline.storage.NonPackagingPipelineManifestStorage'  # Preferred
   STATICFILES_STORAGE = 'pipeline.storage.NonPackagingPipelineCachedStorage'

 If you use staticfiles with ``DEBUG = False`` (i.e. for integration tests